t0mg/CHLACA/README.md

 - Customize high-energy **animated word highlights & background boxes** in a live 60fps preview player
 - **Burn them directly into your video** with hardware-accelerated FFmpeg.
 No cloud subscriptions, no subscriptions fees, no complex NLE macro templates.

-> Warning: I vibe coded this tool with absolutely zero oversight, but it fullfilled my need perfectly in minutes after a couple of hours wasted on searching for captioning tools with word animation that aren't paywalled, watermarked, require an account, or all of the above.
+> Note: I vibe coded this tool with absolutely zero oversight, but it fullfilled my need perfectly in minutes after a couple of hours wasted on searching for captioning tools with word animation that aren't paywalled, watermarked, require an account, or all of the above.
 >
 > This disclaimer is basically the only human written thing in this whole forking repo, but I figured, since CHLACA works great and the tokens have been burnt, I might put it here and it might help others out.
 Do not expect any maintenance tho :) Cheers.